SiCKRAGE/SiCKRAGE/contributing.md

 Please follow these guidelines before reporting a bug:

-1. **Update to the latest version** &mdash; Check if you can reproduce the issue with the latest version from the `develop` branch.
+1. **Update to the latest version** - Check if you can reproduce the issue with the latest version from the `develop` branch.

-2. **Use the search on sickrage-issues** &mdash; check if the issue has already been reported.
+2. **Use the search on sickrage issues** - check if the issue has already been reported.
 If it has been, please comment on the existing issue.

-3. **Provide a means to reproduce the problem** &mdash; Please provide as much details as possible, e.g. SickRage log files (obfuscate apikey/passwords), browser and operating system versions, how you started SickRage, and of course the steps to reproduce the problem.
+3. **Provide a means to reproduce the problem** - Please provide as much details as possible, e.g. SickRage log files (obfuscate apikey/passwords), browser and operating system versions, how you started SickRage, and of course the steps to reproduce the problem.
 Bugs are always reported in the forums.

 ### Pull requests
-[Pull requests](https://help.github.com/articles/using-pull-requests) are welcome and the preferred way of accepting code contributions.
+[Pull requests](https://docs.gitlab.com/ee/gitlab-basics/add-merge-request.html) are welcome and the preferred way of accepting code contributions.

 Please follow these guidelines before sending a pull request: